What is the Procure to Pay Process?

 Invoicing

-Automated three-way matching ensures POs, invoices, and receipts match, for faster approval to keep the process moving and avoid delays.
+Automated three-way matching ensures POs, invoices, and receipts match, for

 -